bkesterbyld/maroon-potato/src/pages/index.md

           engineers to easily collaborate or take over

-          *   Handles complex use cases while accessible to anyone with a logical mind
+          *   Handles complex use cases

-          *   Unifies structured  and unstructured data into a single distributed, fault-tolerant, scalable datastore
+          *   Unifies structured  and unstructured data into a single scalable datastore
         actions: []
         media_position: right
         media_width: fifty